apolloakora/edict.pipelines/README.md

 ---

-## step 8 - the `hosts.ini` ansislbe inventory
+## 8. Configure `hosts.ini` - Ansislbe's Inventory

-If you work hard and configure SSH **Ansible rewards your efforts** and automates the entire Kubernetes cluster configuration.
+If you work hard and configure SSH **Ansible rewards your efforts** and automates the entire Kubernetes cluster build creation and management.
 In this repository the hosts.ini file looks like this.

 ```
-master
+[master]
+node1

 [worker]
-worker1
-worker2
-worker3
+node2
+node3
+node4
 ```

 It's really simple.
 The names **`master`**, **`worker1`** and so on reflect the names you put into your laptop's **`~/.ssh/config`** file.